Marstrand type slicing statements in $\mathbb{Z}^{2}\subset \mathbb{R}^{2}$ are false for the counting dimension: Abstract

 \section{Abstract}

-We show that for $1$ separated subsets of $\R^{2}$, the natural Marstrand like slicing statements are false with the counting dimension that was used earlier by Moreira and Lima and variants of which were introduced earlier in different contexts.
-We construct a $1$ separated subset of the plane which has counting dimension one while a positive Lebesgue measure of width $1$ tubes also all have counting dimension one.
-This is in contrast to the behavior of such sets with the mass dimension where the slicing theorems holds true.
+We show that for $1$ separated subsets of $\R^{2}$, the natural Marstrand type slicing statements are false with the counting dimension that was used earlier by Moreira and Lima and variants of which were introduced earlier in different contexts.
+We construct a $1$ separated subset $E$ of the plane which has counting dimension $1$, while for a positive Lebesgue measure parameter set of tubes of width $1$, the intersection of the tube with the set $E$ has counting dimension $1$.
+This is in contrast to the behavior of such sets with the mass dimension where the slicing theorems hold true.